carolFrohlich/Frohlich-AMX-BrainMusic/brainhack-report.md

 acknow: The authors would like to thank the organizers and attendees of Brainhack MX.

-contrib:
-CF wrote the software.
+contrib: CF wrote the software.
 GD designed the functions for transforming the data to midi.
-DM  pick the algorithm that chooses ROIs, and CF and RCC wrote the report.
+DSM pick the algorithm that chooses ROIs, and CF and RCC wrote the report.

-bibliography: brainhack-report
+bibliography: ./brainhack-report

 gigascience-ref: REFXXX
 ...